 The Iowa IA Program provides up to $5,000 in reimbursements for damage incurred for families whose income is at or below twice the federal poverty level.
 The program is administered by the Iowa Department of Human Services.
 When the program is activated, information and application instructions are available on the IDHS website.
 Potential applicants have 45 days from the date of the disaster proclamation to submit a claim.

 If a Presidential Disaster Declaration for Individual Assistance is issued for the same event, the state program is automatically canceled as the federal program then goes into effect.

-At this time, there are 23 counties where citizens may apply for Iowa Individual Assistance as a result of three separate Governor's proclamations:
+At this time, there are no counties where Iowa Individual Assistance is available.

 The federal Individual Assistance Program administered by the Federal Emergency Management Agency (FEMA) is activated when a Presidential Disaster Declaration for Individual Assistance is made.
 Generally, affected counties have 60 days from the date the declaration is made to apply for assistance with FEMA.

 Federal Individual Assistance is made available to homeowners, renters and businesses and can include grants to help pay for temporary housing, home repairs and other disaster-related expenses not covered by insurance or other aid programs.
 Individuals may also be eligible for other needs assistance including medical and dental expenses and replacement of essential personal property such as furniture, clothing and some appliances.
 Low-interest disaster loans from the U.S. Small Business Administration (SBA) may also be available to cover residential and business losses not fully compensated by insurance.
 Grants do not have to be repaid, but loans from the SBA must be repaid.